 - Healthy No Mayo Potato Salad

-Did you make these parmesan zucchini fries?
+Did you make these Oven Roasted Parmesan Zucchini Fries?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.